DevExpress/testcafe/docs/articles/documentation/getting-started/README.md

 For example, the article header on the "Thank you" page should address a user using the entered name.
 To check if the header is correct, you have to add an assertion to the test.

-The following test demonstrates how to use [build-in assertions](../test-api/assertions/README.md).
+The following test demonstrates how to use [built-in assertions](../test-api/assertions/README.md).

 ```js
 import { Selector } from 'testcafe';